-Following Margaret Hagen's retirement, Jeremy Delisle and Rachel Maccini are taking over her role as the UNH Cooperative Extension experts featured in Grow it Green segments.
+Following Margaret Hagen's retirement, Jeremy Delisle, Rachel Maccini, and Mary Tebo Davis are taking over her role as the UNH Cooperative Extension experts featured in Grow it Green segments.
 Grow it Green has grown to be, since 1992, a weekly 3-minutespot, reaching more than 52,000 viewers who anxiously await our experts' tips on horticultural, agricultural, and natural resources topics.

 What is Grow it Green?